react-component-enhance/tooltip/README.md

 ## License

-`rc-tooltip` is released under the MIT license.
+`rce-tooltip` is released under the MIT license.